 - With the death of their king Endrin Aeducan, the dwarves of the city of Orzammar are in disarray as bitter infighting over who next takes the throne rages, while criminal elements in the city are taking advantage of the chaos to enrich themselves.
 The Warden finds themselves forced to side with one of the two candidates for the dwarven throne; either Lord Pyral Harrowmont, the late King's chief advisor, said to be a good man but one devoted to the conservative traditions of the dwarves, or Prince Bhelen Aeducan, King Endrin's last surviving son, who favours change and wants to advance Orzammar's society, but is regarded with suspicion due to rumours he arranged the assassination and disgrace of his elder siblings to advance up the line of succession.
 After helping their chosen candidate amass political and popular support while restoring law and order to Orzammar, the Warden is asked to complete one final task to swing the balance completely in their candidate's favour: with the dwarven Assembly deadlocked, the only one who can sway the debate is a woman called Branka.
 A Paragon of the Dwarves, recognised for her genius and abilities so highly she is the closest thing the dwarves have to a living god, if Branka were to return and give her backing to one candidate or the other, the dwarves would be obliged to accept her choice.
 Unfortunately, Branka is gone from the city; two years earlier, she departed into the Deep Roads, a network of continent-spanning underground tunnels that once allowed the dwarves to traverse the length and breadth of Thedas, now long since abandoned and overrun with darkspawn, in search of some ancient dwarven artefact, and while most in Orzammar assume she's long dead, the stakes are now too high to simply take that as fact.
 The Warden, accompanied by Branka's ex-husband, the dwarven warrior Oghren, must journey through miles of hostile territory to find Branka and convince her to return and give her blessing to allow the dwarves a new king.

 Once all these allies have been gathered, the Warden returns to Redcliffe to find that concurrently to their quest, Ferelden has collapsed into civil war.
-Loghain, convinced the Blight is a hoax perpertrated to allow a new Orlesian invasion of Feredlden, has refused to resign the regency despite the accusations of his involvement in Cailan's death and the Fereldan nobility's refusal to bow his demands they accept his authority has caused the situation to fall into open fighting between the two sides.
+Loghain, convinced the Blight is a hoax to allow a new Orlesian invasion of Feredlden, has refused to resign the regency despite the accusations of his involvement in Cailan's death and the Fereldan nobility's refusal to bow down to his authority has caused a civil war.
 Even worse, the darkspawn have taken advantage of the chaos to advance further into Ferelden unopposed.
 At this time, Eamon and Alistair reveal a secret; Alistair is a bastard son of King Maric, King Cailan's half-brother.
 He was raised by Eamon away from court to stop Cailan's enemies using him as a pawn, but with Cailan dead, Alistair possesses a better claim to the throne of Ferelden as a blood son of King Maric than Queen Anora, Loghain's daughter and Cailan's widow.
 Eamon proposes a Landsmeet, a political gathering of all Ferelden's nobility in the capital city, Denerim, where they can put forward their case to dethrone Loghain and place Alistair on the throne.

 The Warden must now make a choice; Anora wants her father spared, both out of paternal loyalty and because of his years of previously loyal service to the nation, while Alistair wants the man whose treachery cost his half-brother, his mentor Duncan and his friends in the Grey Wardens their lives executed.
 Riordan offers a compromise between both sides in putting Loghain through the Joining; if he dies in the ritual, justice is served for his crimes, and if he lives, the Grey Wardens gain a skilled military commander to their ranks.
 The Warden must decide Loghain's fate and the matter of who takes the throne of Ferelden in Cailan's place (either Alistair or Anora rules alone, the pair join together in a political marriage, or a Human Noble Warden can arrange matters to rule besides them- a male Warden can rule besides Anora as Prince Consort, while a female Warden can wed Alistair and become his Queen, though this is dependent on certain conditions- if Loghain is executed, Anora will refuse to wed her father's killer, and if he is spared, Alistair leaves the party in disgust).